 Thanksgiving is a favorite of mine–it combines the company of the people I love with a generous spread of sweet and savory dishes.
 Autumn in general is an amazing time for food, in my opinion.
-Seriously, I could live on autumnal treats like squash, pomegranates, brussels sprouts, cider, and the ever-classic pumpkin pie.
+Seriously, I could live on autumnal treats like squash, pomegranates, brussels sprouts, and the ever-classic pumpkin pie.

 I made pumpkin cheesecake for the first time last fall, inspired by my love for the two classic desserts.
 After a few test runs and recipe tweaks, I landed on a slightly spicier recipe with a buttery, graham cracker and ginger crust and a velvety-smooth, slightly tangy pumpkin cheesecake top.

 This dessert is so decadent, which makes it perfect for sharing with others!
 If you’re looking for a new take on a crowd-pleasing classic for a dinner party or Thanksgiving dinner, look no further.

 - Springform cake pan, 7″ or 9″ is best

 - 1 cup graham crackers